 Local SEO fundamentals

 Short version: Google local rankings are mostly driven by relevance, distance, and prominence.
-Reviews impact prominence, conversion, and in some industries can swing your map-pack position.
+Google reviews affect prominence, click-through, and conversion, which means bad reviews can hurt both rankings and revenue at the same time.

 • Relevance - how well your profile matches the search (categories, services, content).